Cruising The Broughtons

 There are essentially three ways to travel north or south through the mid Vancouver Island area.

-Be ready to catch the slack tide turning to Ebb (north) at Beasley Passage (aka Surge Narrows).
-Then you can negotiate the Okisollo Channel through to Johnstone Strait.
+Another option is to take the middle route.
+Travel from Comox to Rebecca spit anchorage or tie up at Heriot Bay, Quadra island your first day.
+Be ready to catch the slack tide turning to Ebb (north) at Beasley passage (Surge Narrows).
+Then you can negotiate Okisollo channel through to Johnstone strait.